 Governor’s Palace in the Azores

-Some American officials that were at the dinner party hosted by the Portuguese President were; President Richard Nixon, Dr. Henry Kissinger, Ambassador David Kennedy, Vice Secretary to the Treasury Paul Volcker, Secretarty of State Rogers, Secretary of the Treasury John Connaly.
-Many local elite, military and political figures from the Azorean community were also in attendance at the black tie dinner, where regional cuisine and wines were served.
+Some American officials at the dinner party hosted by the Portuguese President were; President Richard Nixon, Dr. Henry Kissinger, Ambassador David Kennedy, Vice Secretary to the Treasury Paul Volcker, Secretary of State Rogers, Secretary of the Treasury John Connally.
+Much of the region’s local elite, military and political figures from the Azorean community were also in attendance at the black-tie dinner.
+The menu was regional cuisine and wines.